-A few simple exercises you can do when traveling in a car, a plane, or a train can help reduce cramping, numbness, and even prevent a blood clot from forming.
-It's about awareness, planning ahead, and being proactive before you climb into that car, board that flight or train.
+A few simple exercises you can do when traveling in a car, a plane, or a train can help reduce cramping, and numbness, and even prevent a blood clot from forming.
+It’s about awareness, planning ahead, and being proactive before you climb into that car, or board that flight, or train.

 Prevent blood clots while traveling

 While most individuals travel without any complications, some travelers are at an increased risk of developing blood clots.
-Those with a family history of clotting issues, obesity, smoking and immobility place a person at an increased risk for the formation of blood clots due to poor circulation, limited mobility, and strain to the heart muscle overall.
+Those with a family history of clotting issues, obesity, smoking, and immobility place a person at an increased risk for the formation of blood clots due to poor circulation, limited mobility, and strain on the heart muscle overall.

 Several exercises to promote blood flow can be done in small or tight spaces, such as an airplane or bus seat to increase comfort and decrease the potential for pooling of blood.
 Some examples include:

-- Slide your feet under the seat on front of you (or in the car floor well) and straighten your legs as much as you can, then circle your ankles
+- Slide your feet under the seat in front of you (or on the car floor well) and straighten your legs as much as you can, then circle your ankles

 - Pressing your toes to the floor, lift your heels, contract, release, and repeat